Proxy Detection Tool: How It Works and Why It Matters

 Why Proxy Detection is Important For Your Business

-In that sense, proxy detection is important because it helps us answer the following questions:
+In that sense, proxy detection helps you answer questions like:

-• Are they trying to connect to a service they shouldn’t be able to access?
+• Are they trying to access a service they shouldn’t be able to reach?

-• Are they using suspicious technology designed to change their IP address?
+• Are they using anonymization tools (proxy, VPN, Tor) to obscure their IP address?

 Use Cases for Proxy Detection and Fraud Prevention